-Any pregnancy, even the happiest one, can have sudden unforeseen complications.
+Any pregnancy, even the happiest one, can have sudden unforeseen pregnancy complications.
 In my career, I have seen many a normal low-risk pregnancy turn into an abnormal high risk one in a matter of seconds.
 Statistics as revealed by the latest Confidential Enquiry into Maternal and Child Health [CEMACH] in the UK are alarming: maternal mortality rate in India is approximately 300 per 100,000 live births!
 It’s shocking that every minute one woman dies from complications of pregnancy and childbirth.
 These women die in the prime period of their lives and in great distress due to bleeding, difficult labour, infection, raised blood pressure and unsafe abortions.

 Long-term consequences of pregnancy-related complications include uterine prolapse [laxity of the pelvic floor], pelvic inflammatory disease, fistula, bladder or bowel incontinence, infertility, and pain during sexual intercourse.